Theodore P. Shonts: Personal life

 In 1906, the family began occupying the home at 1526 New Hampshire Avenue in Washington, D.C.
 When Shonts moved to New York City to begin working with the Transit Company, he stayed at the Metropolitan Club while his family remained in Washington.
 When they visited New York City, they all stayed at the St. Regis.

 After his separation, he lived at the Hotel Beresford on the Upper West Side of Manhattan, before moving to 930 Park Avenue on the Upper East Side.
-He also had a summer home at Long Beach.
+He also had a summer home at Long Beach, New York.

-After suffering a breakdown from overwork, Shonts died on September 21, 1919 at 930 Park Avenue, his home in Manhattan.
+After suffering a breakdown from overwork, Shonts died on September 21, 1919, at 930 Park Avenue, his home in Manhattan, New York City.
 After a funeral at the Brick Presbyterian Church on Fifth Avenue, he was buried at Woodlawn Cemetery, Bronx.
 In his will, he left the majority of his estate not to his wife and children, but to his "friend" Mrs. Amanda Thomas, which led his wife to file a $1,000,000 suit against Mrs. Thomas "for alienation of affection".
 His widow who was "destitute" at the time of her death, was buried at Oakland Cemetery in Centerville, Iowa.